mikedilger/mime-multipart/README.md

 Documentation is available at https://mikedilger.github.io/mime-multipart

+If you are specifically dealing with `multipart/formdata`, you may be interested in https://github.com/mikedilger/formdata which uses this crate and takes it a step further.

 ## Limitations

 Currently we are not generating 'multipart/*', but this will be quite easy to do